UBC-CIC/commit2act/docs/UserGuide.md

 #### 4. Add Members (Only Displayed To Admin or Group Owners)

 - Group owners or admin users can invite users to join a group by copy and pasting the group link found in this tab and sending it to the users that they want to add
-- Private groups will also have their group password available to copy and paste
+- Private groups will also have their group password available to copy and paste, as invited users will be prompted to enter the password to successfully join a private group
 - More information about the join group process can be found under [Joining Groups From Group Links](#Joining-Groups-From-Group-Links)
   ![alt text](images/groupProfile/group_profile8.png)

 #### 5. Edit Group Info (Only Displayed To Admin or Group Owners)

-- A form to edit the group's information (required fields are `Group Name` and `Group Privacy` - if a group is set to private, then the `Password` field is also required)
+- This tab contains a form to edit the group's information
+- The required fields are `Group Name` and `Group Privacy` - if a group is set to private, then the `Password` field is also required

 <br>

 ## Joining Groups From Group Links

-- When a user receives a join group link, they can paste it in their brower search bar and it will open a pop up with an invitation message, prompting them to join the group
+- When a user receives a join group link, they can paste it in their browser search bar and it will open a pop up with an invitation message, prompting them to join the group
-- A success message will then display and redirect the user to the group profile page
+- A success message will then display and redirect the user to the group's profile page
   ![alt text](images/joinGroup/join_group0.png)
 - For private groups, users must enter the group password to successfully join the group
   ![alt text](images/joinGroup/join_group1.png)